majduk/raspberry-media-center/README.md

 - FM commected to HiFiBerry
 - AUX connetected to internal Raspberry sound card and headphones output.
 This results in rather low output level and low quality.
 Potential improvement is to use pre-amplifier.
 The B&J system has an unbalanced input and this kind of preamplifier is reqiored.
 - D pin is used by the external amplifiers to send PROG signal to change the current playing radio station.
 This is via voltage divider (10k/18kOhm) to GPIO27 to encompass a fact that B&J uses 5V logic and RPi GPIO is 3.3V.
+- Power supply
+  - B&J uses built in 15V power supply from the 8201 unit
+  - RPi uses 5V 2A cell phone charger
+  - GND of both power supplies is connected to provide common reference GND

 ## Software